GideonBrimleaf/wat-is-node/README.md

 $ npx tailwind init
 ```

-This will create a tailwind.config.js file in your route.
-You need to rename this
+This will create a tailwind.config.js file in your route which will be referred
-to tailwind.js.
-You may also need to run `npm update` to ensure that your package-lock.json
+to in your postcss file (next step).
+You may also need to run `npm update` to
-file is updated to include the dependencies for Tailwind.
+ensure that your package-lock.json file is updated to include the dependencies
+for Tailwind.

 ## Setup PostCSS for Tailwind